Foreign ownership: Philippines

+Foreign citizens and companies are prohibited from fully owning land in the Philippines under the 1987 Constitution.

+There is also a 40 percent cap imposed on foreign ownership of companies, with exemptions such as firms engaged in the telecommunications, airlines, shipping, railways and irrigation sectors.
+An exemption also applies to the renewable energy sector.

 Qatar

 As part of financial reforms, Qatar's emir has issued a law, allowing foreign investors to obtain up to 49% of listed Qatari companies for expansion in the stock market and to stimulate development in the financial industry.

 Prior to the law, ceilings on listed Qatari firms restricted foreign ownership to 25%.

 The reform aims to help attract more foreign investment in the long run.
 However, according to a wealth manager in the Gulf, "It's a step in the right direction, but it will have to be backed up by good performance from companies in order to attract foreign investment.
 Also, there should be limited impact from the law in the short term due to liquidity issues and limited numbers of shares available."

 Russia

 In 2014, the Russian Duma passed a law reducing the foreign ownership ceiling for print publications and radio and television outlets from 50% to 20%; it was passed with a vote of 430-2.
-The legislation, which came into force in 2016, forbids foreign governments, organisations, companies and individuals from founding or holding more than a 20% stake in Russian media businesses.
+The legislation, which came into force in 2016, forbids foreign governments, organisations, companies, and individuals from founding or holding more than a 20% stake in Russian media businesses.

 According to Vadim Dengin, one of the bill's authors, "the tighter limit on foreign ownership would help protect Russia from western influence."
 However, publishers and editors of independent media companies in Russia argued that the new law would further reduce diversity of opinion.